 “155 cities have committed to 100 percent community-wide renewable energy.”
-That’s big.
+That’s a lot.

 A column written for the World Resources Institute notes that statistic and says that cities are on the cutting edge of energy policies.